tatianegercina/FinTech/01-Lesson-Plans/05-APIs/Supplemental/APIs_Install_Guide.md

 ### Update Conda Environment

 An out-of-date Anaconda environment can create issues when trying to install new packages.
-Follow the steps below to update your Conda environment.
+Follow the steps below to update your conda environment.

-1. Deactivate your current Conda environment.
-This is required to update the global Conda environment.
-Be sure to quit any running applications, such as Jupyter, before deactivating the environment.
+1. Deactivate your current conda environment.
+This is required in order to update the global conda environment.
+Be sure to quit any running applications, such as Jupyter, prior to deactivating the environment.

     ```shell
     conda deactivate